apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 For more details on DynamoDB capacity units, see the AWS page on [Capacity Unit Calculations](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithTables.html#CapacityUnitCalculations).

-The charges are incurred per hour for the life of the table, even when the table and the underlying S3 bucket are not being used.
+The charges are incurred per hour for the life of the table, *even when the table and the underlying S3 buckets are not being used*.

 There are also charges incurred for data storage and for data IO outside of the region of the DynamoDB instance.
 S3Guard only stores metadata in DynamoDB: path names and summary details of objects —the actual data is stored in S3, so billed at S3 rates.